Free FocuSee alternative for whiteboard videos

 Quick answer

-Use ExcaliRec when the drawing is the product.
-Use FocuSee when the screen is the product.
+Use ExcaliRec when the drawing is the workspace.
+Use FocuSee when you need to capture another screen.

 Demo